Is it possible to make a living from your art?

 I work all the time.
 Whether I’m doing social media, bookkeeping, marketing, updating inventory, or actually making art—it feels like my art business is my life.
 I love it, but it’s not something that I would recommend for people who just ‘like’ making art or need money to pay the electric bill by next week.

 Again, building strong and consistent streams of income from your art will take time.
-After quitting my full time job in 2016, it took me a year to finally see forward momentum.
+After quitting my full-time job in 2016, it took me a year to finally see forward momentum just with my social following and another year after that for some sort of income consistency.
 I hardly made any money during that year.
 In 2018, I’ve seen loads of progress, but I’m still working on consistency.
 I’ve made anywhere from $269 in a month to $8,800 in a month.
+So *shrugs*.